-The successful bidder commits to purchase property issued under this contract for a twenty-four (24) month performance period commencing from the date of submission of the initial Delivery Order to the Contractor.
-DLA Disposition Services may exercise options to extend the performance period for up to an additional forty-eight (48) months via four, twelve month options, based on Government requirements and mutual agreement of the contractor.
+The successful bidder commits to purchase property issued under this contract for a twenty-four (24) month performance period commencing from the date of submission of the initial Delivery Order to the Purchaser.
+DLA Disposition Services may exercise option periods to extend the performance period for up to an additional thirty-six (36) months based on Government requirements.
+Option periods will normally be in one-year increments; however, the Government reserves the right to exercise option periods for shorter periods of time.
+The entire length of the contract, if all option periods are exercised shall not exceed sixty (60) months.